 As part of our ongoing Wildlife Survival Program, we welcomed Jack, a two year old male koala found orphaned in the local area (pictured).
 When you visit Gwinganna, keep an eye out for all our beautiful wildlife around the property.
-Read more here
+Watch a video of a koala spotted with her twin joeys at the retreat here

 At Gwinganna we have over 16 different walks and trails to experience, from gentle to more challenging.

 A highlight for many guests is taking the walk with John Palmer, resident botanist and social ecologist.
 Originally, John followed the animal paths around the property and surrounds, from which he developed all our walk tracks.

 John regularly escorts walks and hikes before breakfast, fascinating guests along the way with his knowledge.
 John is passionate about recycling and inspires guests to also adopt new habits to help reduce our impact on the environment.

 Gwinganna chooses organic produce with much of the fresh produce supplied from the on-site gardens.
 This commitment helps reduce the load on our environment and ensures optimal nutrition form the delicious foods each meal.
 In the spa, certified organic skincare is supplied by PHYT’S, recognised as a distinctive therapeutic skincare range for over 40 years.

 The ECO certification means that you are guaranteed to experience a genuine facility that looks after the environment.
 Ecotourism shows that Gwinganna is located in beautiful natural surroundings creating minimal impact on the environment.